 For all the music lovers, what better way to enjoy music and relax than to stream your music online.
-Below are some of the best Linux music players out there you can use to stream music online and how you can get them running on your machine.
+Below are some of the best Linux music players in 2023 you can use to stream music online and how you can get them running on your machine.
 It will be worth your while.

 Best Linux Music Players

 Spotify is known to be one of the best Linux music players to stream online music.
 It allows you to stream music and when you are offline, you can listen to your local files on your machine.
 Your music is organized into various genres to which the music belongs.

 Spotify allows you to see what your friends are listening to and also try them out yourself.
 The app looks great and is well organized, it is easy to search for songs.
 All you have to do is type into the search box and Voila!
 You get the music you are searching for online.
 The app is cross-platform and allows you to stream your favorite tunes.

 There are some catches though.
 You will need to create an account with Spotify to use the app.
 You can do so using Facebook or your email.
 You also have a choice to upgrade to premium which will be worth your money since you have access to high-quality music and you can listen to music from any of your devices.
 Apparently, Spotify is not available in every country.
 You can install Spotify by typing the following commands in the terminal:

 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 0DF731E45CE24F27EEEB1450EFDC8610341D9410echo deb http://repository.spotify.com stable non-free | sudo tee /etc/apt/sources.list.d/spotify.list sudo apt-get update && sudo apt-get install spotify-client

 Once you have run the commands, you can start Spotify from your list of applications.